kaviyapriya2006/kaviyapriya2006/README.md

 - Java too

 ## Goals
-- Short-Term: get placed in on-campus.
+- **Short-Term**: get placed in on-campus.
-- Long-Term: Launch a startup and unleash my creativity in the tech world-because why not, right?
+- **Long-Term**: Launch a startup and unleash my creativity in the tech world-because why not, right?

 ## About Me
-I'm interested in **entrepreneurship**, **self-improvement**.
+I'm interested in entrepreneurship, self-improvement.
 Enjoy listening to podcasts, reading books, programming.
 Also I like listenig to people and learning from their experiences.
 I also love connecting with like-minded individuals who share my passion for technology, stoicism and self-growth.

 ## Books I've Actually finished